 Organization & Structure of the Student Computer Lab Network

-The UNT Student Lab network has grown to be a mature strategic part of the University's student technology resources.
+The UNT Student Lab network has grown to be a mature strategic part of the university's student technology resources.
 The Student Computer Lab Managers committee recognizes the role the labs play in academics and as a recruiting tool for the university.
 We are committed to maintaining the excellence created in the Student Computer Labs by providing direction and management needed to continue to grow with the university.

-UNT utilizes a distributed-computing environment which allows UNT to offer specialized computer labs and resources to meet the individual needs of varying academic units.
+UNT utilizes a distributed-computing environment that allows UNT to offer specialized computer labs and resources to meet the individual needs of varying academic units.
 Each lab within the UNT Student Computer Lab network is maintained by one of UNT’s schools, colleges, or functional areas.
-This structure exists to better facilitate the academic endeavors of students by allowing each distributed lab to provide specialized computing resources that support their associated academic environment.
+This structure exists to better facilitate the academic endeavors of students by allowing each distributed lab to provide specialized computing resources that support their associated educational environment.

-The following are descriptions of SCLM, GALC and the Public Forum.
+The following are descriptions of SCLM, GALC, and the Public Forum.

 - Representation: Full-time staff lab manager from each funded unit.

 - Role: Provides planning, coordination, and implementation of policies and procedures to meet the needs of the university community as a whole.

 - Frequency: The committee meets at least once a month and additional times as needed.

 - Reporting: SCL managers report to their college or unit information technology group.
 SCLM sends a representative to Technical Architecture Group, TAG, and other campus committees as needed.